Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test8_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 4/5
+### Misinformed Clues: 3/5
-**Very Good - Exceeds expectations**
+**Good - Meets requirements**

-Both clues are related to the general concept of a ball and a net/goal, making them applicable to both soccer and tennis (to a lesser extent).
-The 'round object' clue is particularly ambiguous, providing productive confusion.
+The misinformed clues are related to sports in general and can apply to hockey and baseball.
+They mention nets, teamwork, and competition, creating productive ambiguity.
+One could argue the 'fast-paced action' is slightly more suggestive of hockey, but the overall ambiguity is present.

 ✅ Strengths:
 - Attempt to create ambiguity